srirangamv/srirangamv.github.io/_posts/2016-07-31-complete-aspnetcore-app.md

 <h3><a name="section1">Introduction</a></h3>
 <p>
     <p>
-        In this article, we will create an aspnet core application and add authentication and authoorization to it.
+        In this article, we will see an aspnet core shopping cart minimal application which uses entity framework core as backend, simple authentication and authoorization.
+Also data access layer is accessed by repositories and co-ordinated by a unit of work.
+See below block diagram for the interaction between the layers and components.
-        We use cookie authentication middleware to persist the identity information once user is authenticated.
-Subsequent calls to server are authenticated by this cookie middleware by creating identity from authetication cookie.
-To create the identity we use a dummy username and password form and we assume this user is validated against a data store.
-For authentication we are not using Asp.Net identity for the purpose of simplification.
     </p>
     <figure>
       <img src="/images/BlipkartArchitecture.png" alt="Blipkart Architecture Diagram" width="450" height="600" />